 3. Antifreeze is not permitted. ($200 fine)

 1. Electronic or point type ignition allowed.

 2. Only 1 stock appearing coil permitted.
-Distributor may be locked or welded
+Distributor may be locked or welded in all engines

 3. Only one 12-volt battery permitted.
 Stock firing order required.